Home > HVAC Maintenance > How to Fix a Leaking Ice Machine: A DIY Guide

 If your ice machine isn’t perfectly level, water can easily spill over the sides of the ice mold before it freezes.
 Use a level to check the machine from front to back and side to side, and adjust the feet on the bottom of the unit until it’s even.
 While you’re at it, observe the water fill level.
 If the trays are consistently getting too full, it may point back to a problem with the water inlet valve or an improperly set fill adjustment screw, which may need to be tweaked to reduce the water flow.

-Gather Your Tools for Ice Machine Repair
+Your DIY Ice Machine Repair Toolkit

 Before you roll up your sleeves and start troubleshooting, it’s smart to get all your supplies in one place.
 Having the right tools and parts ready can turn a frustrating afternoon into a quick and successful fix.
 Think of it like cooking: you wouldn’t start a recipe without getting your ingredients out first.
 A little preparation goes a long way in making your repair process smooth and efficient, whether you’re working on a home refrigerator unit or a larger commercial machine.